VictoriaT87/P4-Aventine-Wellness/README.md

 - **Task: [Create Testing.md](https://github.com/VictoriaT87/P4-Aventine-Wellness/issues/33)**
 > Create a full Testing.md document with all necessary information on how the project was manually/automatically tested.

-All documentation for the process of developing and testing the website.
+Document everything needed for the process of developing and testing the website.

 ---